acyuta1/deep-learning_work/README.md

 # Training the model:
         i.
 Model.ipynb notebook has the required steps to transform the dataset to required shape and build an LSTM model. ii.
-Folder dataset has the required datasets.
+Folder 'datasets' has the required datasets.
 But any movielens dataset will work. iii.
 Train for atleast 2000 epochs to see good results.

 # starting the API locally after model is saved: